DanWahlin/Observable-Store/modules/readme.md

 1. Open a sample project in `samples` to test it out.

-1. Run `npm publish --access public` and enter the 2FA code for npm
+1. Run `npm publish --access public` in the root of the `modules/observable-store` and `modules/observable-store-extensions` folders (enter the 2FA code for npm).

 ## Publishing Extensions Project